16 October 2018

 Both programs are generally held on club nights (weekday evenings).
 Get Set Go session usually run for an hour and Run Jump Throw for 90 minutes.

 There are 190 athletics clubs around the country.
-The best way to find your local club is by using the Athletics NZ Club Finder.
 Some have open days or let children have a go before they register.

 What you need